• Skip to primary navigation

 • dried lavender—make sure it's edible so use culinary grade only!

-• white chocolate—I like to use a high quality white chocolate like from the brand Cacao Barry.
+• white chocolate—I like to use high-quality white chocolate like from the brand Cacao Barry.

 Crumbly shortbread cookie dough in a pan, ready to be pressed into place to smooth it out before baking.